 Sunset on a perfect day…

-It was the day that was suddenly kickstarted by a whim.
+It was the day that was suddenly kickstarted on a whim.
 Sitting in front of a café in Ollantaytambo, I asked a taxi driver how much it would cost to visit Moray and Moras.
 He wanted almost $50!
 That’s $50 US.
 For a moment I thought I might just do something else.
 Then, two Argentinian women beside me started to chat.
 They had already booked a taxi, so I could come along and pay a third of the price.
-Between our chat, a cool driver with lots of local knowledge and the amazing sites of Moray, Moras and Chinchero, the day was unforgettable!
+Between our chat, a cool driver with lots of local knowledge and the amazing sites of Moray, Moras, and Chinchero, the day was unforgettable!
 It ended here in the orange glow of the dying sun at Chinchero market.
 Such a perfect day! $17 is nothing to pay for this memory!

 And all roads lead to…